Article

 Site visit

-A site visit during July 2007 confirmed the existence of a semi buried command post, and four emplacement.
-To the east of the battery lies a concrete engine room, added as part of the postwar conversion.
+A site visit carried out during July 2007 confirmed the existence then of a semi buried command post, and four emplacement.
+To the east of the battery lay a concrete engine room, added as part of the postwar conversion.

-The engine room is substantially intact, however the interior is deeply covered in muck, making it impossible to identify any remaining detail at floor level.
+The engine room was substantially intact at the time of the visit, however the interior was deeply covered in muck, making it impossible to identify any remaining detail at floor level.

 Site development 2008

-The remains of the battery have been lost beneath a new road with two roundabouts which now cross the site, which will be developed as a service area.
-However, as of October 9, 2008, the area once occupied by the accommodation camp to the north of the battery remained untouched, with the reported hut bases still extant, although they are unlikely to survive much longer.
+By 2008, the remains of this battery had been lost beneath a new road and two roundabouts which cross the site, which was being developed as a service area.
+However, as of October 2008, the area formerly occupied by the accommodation camp to the north of the battery remained untouched, with the reported hut bases still extant, but unlikely to survive the development.

 Photographs